AlbertoCanoD/LoL-Ping/README.md

 The app implements three methods:

 - test_servers(): Make a ping with timeout=1 to the 5 servers.
-If server responds to the ping, the green ball appear(🟢), if not, red ball(🔴)
+If server responds to the ping, the green ball appear(🟢), if not, red ball(🔴).

 - region_selector():